Downtown Vancouver Osteopathic Clinic

 Myofascial Release: a method of stretching and releasing restrictions in the connective tissue (fascia), a continuous web of tissue that surrounds and joins all of the muscles, bones, organs, and other structures of the body.

 Cranial Osteopathy (also called Craniosacral Therapy): a method of treating the craniosacral system (cerebrospinal fluid that bathes the brain and spinal cord, and the bones and deep connective tissue between the head and the pelvis).
-This subtle and simultaneously deep technique can benefit symptoms such as TMJ (jaw)
+This subtle and simultaneously deep technique can benefit symptoms such as TMJ (jaw tension).

-If you would like to read more about Osteopathy, in the book Spontaneous Healing by Dr Andrew Weil, chapter 2 is about an influential Osteopathic Practitioner named Robert Fulford.
-You can read it on Google books
+If you would like to read more about Osteopathy, Chapter 2 of the book Spontaneous Healing by Dr Andrew Weil, is about an influential Osteopathic Practitioner named Robert Fulford.
+You find this on Google books

 What will happen when I visit an Osteopathic practitioner?